Essential Reading

 Step 1: Determine the observation intervals

-Decide on the length of the observation intervals (e.g., 5 minutes, 10 minutes, etc.).
+Decide on the length of the observation intervals (e.g., 5 minutes, 10 minutes).
+Ensure the interval length allows for adequate sampling and is feasible in the classroom setting.

 Step 2: Identify the target behavior